Agent-based social simulation: Sugarscape

 The first widely known multi-agent generative social model was developed in 1996 by Joshua M. Epstein and Robert Axtell.
 The purpose of this model was simulation and research of social phenomena like seasonal migration, environmental pollution, procreation, combat, disease spreading and cultural features.
-Their model is based on the work of economist Thomas Schelling, presented in paper "Models of Segregation" Thomas Schelling.
-This model represented the first generation of computer-based social simulations.
-Epstein and Axtell’s model was implemented using concepts from the "Game of Life" developed by John Horton Conway.
+Their model is based on the work of economist Thomas Schelling, presented in his paper "Models of Segregation".
+This model defined the first generation of computer-based social simulations.
+Epstein and Axtell's model was implemented using concepts from the "Game of Life" developed by John Horton Conway.